VCityTeam/UD-Reproducibility/Computations/RDF/Berliet 1954-2021/Readme.md

-# Transform Berliet 1954-2021 Building Dataset from GeoJSON to RDF/XML
+# Transform Berliet 1954-2021 Building Dataset from GeoJSON (JSON) to GeoJSON (RDF/XML)
 An RML-based transformation is used to convert this GeoJSON data to RDF/XML.
 The RML mappings were generated and effectuated using [Matey](https://rml.io/yarrrml/matey/#) and [YARRRML](https://rml.io/yarrrml/spec/) (see below).